christian-vigh-phpclasses/PdfToText/README.md

 These symptoms will not appear if the *PDFOPT\_BASIC\_LAYOUT* option is specified.

+# ADVANCED FEATURES #

+The class is able to :

+- Render basic page layout (ie, the text is drawn in the same order that Acrobat Reader renders it) using the *PDFOPT\_BASIC\_LAYOUT* option.
+- Retrieve form data as a standalone object, using the *GetFormData()* method.
+- *(coming soon)* Capture areas of text within a page

 # KNOWN ISSUES #

 Here is a list about known issues for the **PdfToText** class ;  I'm working on solving them, so I hope this whole paragraph will soon completely disappear !